SAP-samples/ui5-typescript-walkthrough/steps/16/README.md

 You will need the id of the button control `id="helloDialogButton"` in [Step 28: Integration Test with OPA](../28/README.md).

-It is a good practice to set a unique ID like `helloWorldButton` to key controls of your app so that can be identified easily.
-If the attribute \`id\` is not specified, the OpenUI5 runtime generates unique but changing ID like \`\_\_button23\` for the control.
+It is a good practice to set a unique ID like `helloWorldButton` to key controls of your app so that they can be identified easily.
+If the attribute `id` is not specified, the OpenUI5 runtime generates unique but changing ID like `\_\_button23` for the control.
 Inspect the DOM elements of your app in the browser to see the difference.

 &nbsp;